shaurya2109/pg-backend/DeveloperDocumentation.md

 2. Query.java - contains the Prepared statements, and the function definitions of all the methods being used in the Server.java file.

 ## How to build the software
+Please refer to "Installing software" and "How to build/run" sections in the [user documentation](UserDocumentation.md)

 ## How to test the software
 Provide clear instructions for how to run the system’s test cases.
 In some cases, the instructions may need to include